What "beginner-friendly" means here

 Shiny Gold Sigma is popular for a simple reason: it gives you a long, classic-feeling run across Johto and beyond.
 For beginners, that familiarity matters — you're exploring regions you already know, catching iconic Pokémon, and enjoying a "two games in one" style journey.

-It’s not the most experimental hack on the planet, and that’s exactly why it works as a starter: you can relax, play at your pace, and still feel like you’re getting a huge adventure.
+It's not the most experimental hack on the planet, and that's exactly why it works as a starter: relax, play at your pace, and still feel like you're getting a huge adventure.

-Tip: If you’re playing on mobile, rotate to landscape for the best view.
+💡 Tip: On mobile, rotate to landscape for the best view.

 A Kanto remix with extra events — great if you want "FireRed, but fresher."